BrokenShell/Fortuna/README.md

 functions for your data that are byte-code fast.
 Fortuna also offers a variety of high-performance random number functions like `random_range()` and `dice()`.

-The core functionality of Fortuna is based on the Storm RNG Engine - created by the same developer (Robert Sharp).
+The core functionality of Fortuna is based on the Cpp Storm RNG Engine - created by the same developer (Robert Sharp).
 While Storm is a high quality, hardware seeded random engine - it is not appropriate for cryptography of any kind.
 Fortuna is meant for games, data science, A.I. and experimental programming... not security!